thoughtram/blog/_posts/2016-09-16-angular-2-animation-important-concepts.md

 Above the `@visibilityChanged` is the special template animation property and it uses databinding `[@visibilityChanged]=“visibility”` to bind the component's visibility property to the animation trigger property `visibilityChanged`.

-> This solution of using template binding <u>decouples</u> the animation from the component internals and uses the template as the binding bridge.

 And here is the entire component definition updated with Animation features: